spritlesoftware/our-website/content/english/ai-ml-application-development-services.md

   enable: true
   title: "Computer Vision"
   image: "https://www.surveillens.ai/assets/images/banner-2.png"
+  alt: "Computer Vision in Manufacturing and Industry 4.0"
   content: "Enable your factory CCTV camera into Smart cameras and tap the fullest potential of your floor! <br> We are transforming the way Factories operate through AI"
   bulletpoints:
     - "Identify the anamolies at your place"